looxis/laravel-amazon-mws/README.md

 <a name="usage"></a>
 ## Usage

+<a name="authentication"></a>
+### Authentication
+Amazon MWS authenticates you via the [Canonicalized Query String](https://docs.developer.amazonservices.com/en_US/dev_guide/DG_QueryString.html).
+The Laravel Amazon MWS Package handles this for you and adds the string for each request.
+You just have to add your seller specific credentials to your .env file ([configuration](#configuration)).

-<a name="marketplace"></a>
+<a name="marketplaces"></a>
-### Marketplace
+### Marketplaces
-If you need to dynamically change the marketplaces you want to use, just set them in your code via the MWS Facade:
+If you need to change the marketplaces you want to use, just set them in your code via the MWS Facade:

 ```php
 AmazonMWS::setMarketplaces('FR');